jest9/jest9.github.io/_pages/Monitors3.md

 Duplicati is a backup client, however in one version is vulnerable to login bypass as it allows use for the db server passphrase to authenticate instead of the actual intended password.
 This is a big problem as with access to the system and sqllite files, we can craft the passphrase to gain access.

+I found the sqllite files in the /opt directory, and then moved them onto my machine.

+Then installed sqlite browser, which should allow us to inspect the duplicati-server.sqlite db file.